gardener/gardener/docs/extensions/worker.md

-# Contract: `Worker` resource
+# Contract: `Worker` Resource

 While the control plane of a shoot cluster is living in the seed and deployed as native Kubernetes workload, the worker nodes of the shoot clusters are normal virtual machines (VMs) in the end-users infrastructure account.
 The Gardener project features a sub-project called [machine-controller-manager](https://github.com/gardener/machine-controller-manager).
 This controller is extending the Kubernetes API using custom resource definitions to represent actual VMs as `Machine` objects inside a Kubernetes system.
 This approach unlocks the possibility to manage virtual machines in the Kubernetes style and benefit from all its design principles.

-## What is the machine-controller-manager exactly doing?
+## What is the machine-controller-manager doing exactly?

 Generally, there are provider-specific `MachineClass` objects (`AWSMachineClass`, `AzureMachineClass`, etc.; similar to `StorageClass`), and `MachineDeployment`, `MachineSet`, and `Machine` objects (similar to `Deployment`, `ReplicaSet`, and `Pod`).
-A machine class describes **where** and **how** to create virtual machines (in which networks, region, availability zone, SSH key, user-data for bootstrapping, etc.) while a `Machine` results in an actual virtual machine.
+A machine class describes **where** and **how** to create virtual machines (in which networks, region, availability zone, SSH key, user-data for bootstrapping, etc.), while a `Machine` results in an actual virtual machine.
 You can read up [more information](https://github.com/gardener/machine-controller-manager) in the machine-controller-manager's [repository](https://github.com/gardener/machine-controller-manager).

-Before the introduction of the `Worker` extension resource Gardener was deploying the machine-controller-manager, the machine classes, and the machine deployments itself.
+Before the introduction of the `Worker` extension resource, Gardener was deploying the machine-controller-manager, the machine classes, and the machine deployments itself.
 Now, Gardener commissions an external, provider-specific controller to take over these tasks.

 ## What needs to be implemented to support a new worker provider?